naryl/dithcord/README.md

 Is it a self-bot?
 -----------------

 Self-bot is the opposite of what Dithcord is.
 Self-bot is an automated user account.
 Dithcord doesn't automate and doesn't use a user account.
-There's a way to make Dithcord introduce itself as a user account but
+There's a way to make Dithcord introduce itself as a user account but it's VERY likely to get your account banned.

-1. You'll need my Lispcord fork for that.
-2. It's VERY likely to get your account banned.

 So it's more like a 3rd-party Discord client?
 ---------------------------------------------